Gopal Bhargava

 Gopal Bhargava (born 1 July 1952) is an Indian politician and currently senior most legislator and was cabinet minister in the Government of Madhya Pradesh.
 He has served as a cabinet minister for his six terms, which is the highest number of terms any minister could complete in the government.
 He has also been the leader of opposition in the 15th Madhya Pradesh Legislative Assembly.
 He is the only person who has served as a cabinet minister for 15 consecutive years in the Government of Madhya Pradesh, India.
 He belongs to the Bharatiya Janata Party, and has been the member of the Legislative Assembly nine times consecutively, representing Rehli since 1985.
 He is only MLA in History of Madhya Pradesh to win 9 consecutive elections from same constituency.
 He has become second most senior legislator in Madhya Pradesh history after EX-CM Babulal Gaur.
-He is also elected as Protem Speaker of 16th Madhya Pradesh Legislative Assembly.
+He is also elected as Pro tem Speaker of 16th Madhya Pradesh Legislative Assembly.